mvktsk/CustomerReviewsDocker/readme.md

 1. Fork repository
 1. Clone repository to local machine
 1. Open solution in Visual Studio
-1. Write code for new module.
+1. Write code for new module
 1. Build solution

 Current solution based on [template](https://marketplace.visualstudio.com/items?itemName=Virto-Commerce.VirtoCommerceModuleTemplates) for a new Virto Commerce module creation.
 To template solution added support for Docker Compose to a Visual Studio 2019 project, it adds the following elements in the solution: